The booking site for courses commencing in September 2021 is now closed.

 The University of Strathclyde now offers the MSc in Counselling and Psychotherapy for which the Certificate is one of the requirements for entry.

 Note that when you access the application site you can start your application and revisit it later for editing before submission.
-In our experience, it is advisable to save your application responses to a separate Word document in case you have need of this at a later date.
+In our experience, it is advisable to save your application responses to a separate Word document in case you have need of this later.
 Once you have edited your responses to your satisfaction then please submit your application.

-Please note you may be required to take part in an informal interview (online or face-to-face if practicable) before a place can be offered onto the course.
+Please note you may be required to take part in an informal interview (online, or face-to-face if practicable) before a place can be offered on the course.

-Where additional evidence is needed e.g. documentary evidence of competency in oral and written English, if this is not your first language, then a conditional offer may be made.
+Where additional evidence is needed e.g. documentary evidence of competency in oral, comprehension and written English, if this is not your first language, or evidence of UK residence status then a conditional offer may be made in the first instance.

 The Centre for Lifelong Learning is committed to promoting and improving opportunities for students with disabilities.
 We therefore welcome applications from those who have any needs which may affect their ability to complete the course successfully.
 Please indicate this on your application form and then, if you are offered a place on the course, we will provide you with contact details to discuss the support you may need.